History of Real Sociedad in Timeline

 July 2007: Chris Coleman Appointed Coach

-On July 9, 2007, Chris Coleman was appointed as the new Real Sociedad coach.
+On July 9, 2007, Chris Coleman was appointed as the new club coach of Real Sociedad.

 2007: End of 40-Season Top Flight Spell

-In 2007, Real Sociedad's 40-season spell in the top flight of La Liga came to an end.
+In 2007, Real Sociedad's 40-season long spell in the top flight of La Liga ended.

-In 2007, a Spanish Centro de Investigaciones Sociológicas study found that 1.3% of the Spanish population have more feelings for Real Sociedad than any other club, and 1.5% have more feelings for La Real than any other club apart from their favourite.
+In 2007, the Spanish Centro de Investigaciones Sociológicas found that 1.3% of the Spanish population had more of an affinity for Real Sociedad than any other club.
+Also, 1.5% had more of an affinity for La Real than any other club apart from their favorite.

 January 2008: Chris Coleman Resigned

-On January 16, 2008, Chris Coleman resigned as Real Sociedad coach.
+On January 16, 2008, Chris Coleman resigned as the coach of Real Sociedad.

 2008: Doping Accusations

-In December 2012, to show appreciation for the supporters, the Real Sociedad players each wore the name of a randomly selected club member on their shirt for the match against Sevilla.
+In December 2012, in appreciation of the value of the supporters to the club, the Real Sociedad players wore the name of a randomly selected club member on their shirt for the match against Sevilla.

-In the 2012–13 season, Real Sociedad finished in fourth place and qualified for the 2013–14 Champions League.
+In the 2012-13 season, Real Sociedad finished in fourth place.

 2013: Champions League Qualification

-In the 2013-14 season, Real Sociedad finished 4th place in the group stage of the UEFA Champions League.
+In the 2013-14 season, Real Sociedad finished 4th place in the UEFA Champions League group stage.

 November 2014: David Moyes Appointed Manager